-The City of Pasco will undertake the following actions in 2009 to increase community awareness of lead based paint and its hazards.
+The City of Pasco will undertake the following actions in program years 2010-2014 to increase community awareness of lead based paint and its hazards.
 The City of Pasco will provide education on lead based paint including; information on Safe Work Practices, actions to take when rehabbing or remodeling a home, and steps to take if exposure to lead hazards is suspected.

-The City of Pasco will distribute the pamphlet "Reducing Lead Hazards When Remodeling Your HOME" published by the Environmental Protection Agency (EPA).
-The pamphlet "Protect Your Family From Lead In Your Home" published by EPA will be distributed to all potential housing clients, and will be available at the City of Pasco.
-The pamphlets are also distributed to landlords and discussed at a "Crime-free Housing" seminar conducted by the City of Pasco.
+The pamphlets "Reducing Lead Hazards When Remodeling Your Home" and "Protect Your Family From Lead In Your Home" published by Environmental Protection Agency (EPA) will be distributed to all potential housing clients, and will be available at the City of Pasco and via online links from the City's website.
+The pamphlets will be also distributed to landlords and discussed at a "Crime-free Housing" seminars conducted by the City of Pasco.

-In compliance with Program Update 05-11, the Lead Based Paint (LBP) Safe Checklists will be utilized to evaluate applicability of the Lead Safe Housing Rule to City of Pasco CDBG and HOME projects.
-The City of Pasco will work with approved contractors to perform extensive testing to identify lead hazards, and assure compliance after remediation work through risk assessments and clearance exams for persons assisted by the Owner Occupied Rehabilitation Program and the Down Payment Assistance Program using CDBG funds.
+In compliance with Program Update 05-11, the Lead Based Paint (LBP) Safe Checklists is utilized to evaluate applicability of the lead safe housing rule to City of Pasco CDBG, HOME and NSP funded projects.
+The City of Pasco will work with pre-qualified contractors to perform extensive testing as necessary to identify lead hazards, and assure compliance after remediation work through clearance exams as required for persons assisted by the Community Housing Improvement Program using CDBG, HOME and NSP funds.